atsui888/MTech-AI-Capstone-Project/README.md

 - Malleable
 - Hard to Define and Measure

-Hence, to date, a universal standard for defining and measuring question difficulty does not exist.
+Hence, to date, there is no universal standard for defining and measuring question difficulty.

 # Proposed Solution - The Cerebro Index Framework
 Introducing the Cerebro Index (CI), a framework that integrates educational theory, cognitive science, and technical metrics into a unified system to quantify the complexity of a question.